jfree/jfreesvg/README.md

 Include
 -------
 JFreeSVG is published to the Central Repository.
-You can include it in your projects with the following dependency (once the release is done):
+You can include it in your projects with the following dependency:

     <dependency>
         <groupId>org.jfree</groupId>